Huseyin-Cinar/web-apps/Loaders/README.md

-# Making Loaders with Html and Csst
+# Making Loaders with Html and Css

 **Hello,**